dmitriz/gently-copy/README.md

 ## Features
 - Safely copy files and directories without overwriting.
+- Skip overwriting existing files, inform instead.
 - Create new directories if needed.
 - Clearly and colorfully inform about all actions peformed.